Club Oxford Hockey

-New players are required to attend the "Rookie Skate" so they can be evaluated by the coaches and drafted into the appropriate division.
-Not everyone gets drafted.
-The players who were full-time the previous season have a place in the league guaranteed, provided they meet the registration requirements.
+Players who were full-time the previous season have a place in the league guaranteed, provided they meet the registration requirements.
 New players undrafted are placed on the Spare List and are called to fill in for players who are ill, injured, or working shifts.
 Over the course of the season several players from the Spare List are placed on teams as full-time players to replace those who cannot continue.

 Games are played on Sunday and Wednesday evenings.

 The $150 registration fee covers such items as the cost of new socks, pucks, sweater cleaning and replacement, photocopying, league insurance, team and individual awards and our year-end golf and meal.
 As well we provide financial support for the 'Hockey 4 Everone' program.
-The $10 game fee pays for ice rental, timekeeper, and referees.
+The $10 game fee helps pay for ice rental, timekeeper, and referees.
 We pay by the game so if you have to miss due to illness, injury, family or work commitments a spare player can take your place and pay your game fee.
 Players who do not get drafted will have their registration fee refunded.

 A Bit of History

 The Club Oxford Hockey League was started 1982 by Terry Peacock, Cam McKnight

 and Mathew Weber.
 In 1998 the league management was turned over to Kim Alexander.
 In

 1999 we legalized the slapshot and allowed unlimited stick curve.
 In 2001 the